 Managed IT Services for Vaughan Businesses

 Managed IT services in Vaughan means handling the specific demands of York Region businesses: construction clusters, proximity to Woodbridge and Thornhill, and operational patterns shaped by the VMC (Vaughan Metropolitan Centre) and Highway 400/407 cross-roads.
-Fusion Computing provides fixed-fee managed IT with CISSP oversight, pricing from $130/user/month co-managed or $180 fully managed.
+Fusion Computing provides fixed-fee managed IT with CISSP oversight, pricing at $180/user/month fully managed; co-managed priced separately based on scope.

 The Canadian Centre for Cyber Security’s 2025-2026 National Cyber Threat Assessment identifies ransomware, supply-chain compromise, and critical-infrastructure disruption as the three highest-priority risks for Canadian SMBs.